Student-Driven Program of the Year

 • Description and inclusion of the evaluation methods in place for the program, including brief rationale for choosing stated methods.

-• Evidence that the program meets the criteria identified for this specific award, in particular how this program was student-driven.
+• Evidence that the program meets the criteria identified for this specific award.

 The review process includes, but is not limited to, an assessment of these criteria: